 Sara Rosenbaum, JD, is the Harold and Jane Hirsh Professor of Health Law and Policy and Founding Chair of the Department of Health Policy at George Washington University School of Public Health and Health Services.
 She also holds professorships in the Schools of Law and Medicine and Health Sciences.

 The annual Haddad Lecture was created in 2003 by the Massachusetts General Hospital Office of the President to honor Ernest M. Haddad, who served as the general counsel at the MGH and Partners HealthCare for 21 years.
 While at the MGH, Haddad created a full-service legal office, which continues to provide legal support to the MGH and Partners.
 Haddad was especially known for setting the highest standard of ethics and conduct, and he played a leading role in developing a comprehensive code of conduct and conflict of interest policy for both the MGH and Partners.
 Haddad is now at Boston University School of Law, where he served as a faculty member and dean from 1966 to 1971.
-Continuing his tradition, the Mongan Institute for Health Policy sponsors an annual lecture to emphasize the importance of maintaining the highest standard of ethics and conduct in health policy <more...>
+Continuing his tradition, the Mongan Institute for Health Policy sponsors an annual lecture to emphasize the importance of maintaining the <more...>